Relationship between covariance of Wigner functions and transformation noncontextuality: Definitions

-A subtheory of quantum mechanics allows for a positivity preserving quasiprobability representation if there exists a quasiprobability distribution for which all the transformations of the subtheory are positivity preserving. \end{Definition}
+A subtheory of quantum theory allows for a positivity preserving quasiprobability representation if there exists a quasiprobability distribution for which all the transformations of the subtheory are positivity preserving. \end{Definition}

 We are interested in Wigner functions defined over the discrete phase space $\Lambda=\mathbb{Z}^{2n}_{d},$ where the integers $d,n$ denote the dimensionality of the system and the number of systems, respectively.
 We follow the definition provided in \cite{Raussendorf2017} that includes the mostly used examples of Wigner functions \cite{Gross2006,Gibbons2004}.